Section 5: Housing, Dining and Campus Life

 Dining hours in Brough, Fulbright and Pomfret will be modified to allow full cleaning and sanitizing of the facility in between high traffic meal periods.
 Grab-n-Go options will also be available at specific dining halls.
 Seating will be reduced to follow guidelines currently recommended by the Arkansas Department of Health to ensure proper social distancing.

-U of A Greek Life has created a plan for face-to-face interactions during recruitment and new membership intake this fall.
+U of A Greek Life has created a plan for in-person interactions during recruitment and new membership intake this fall.
 The plan is based on the health and safety guidelines provided by the CDC and state of Arkansas and supports a safe and responsible way to coordinate these events including:

 - Social Distancing